-Transfer Guides and Agreements
+EICC Transfer Guides and Agreements

 Course equivalency guides and articulation agreements are provided as a service by

-CCC, MCC, and SCC understand the importance of accurate transfer information and try to provide the most current information available.
+We understand the importance of accurate transfer information and try to provide the most current information available.
 However, individual college employees are not representatives of the four-year college and therefore cannot provide all information relevant to transfer to a particular institution.

 Admission requirements, degree requirements, and course equivalencies vary by college and can change at either the community college or the four-year college.
-Therefore, it is important for transfer students to remain in contact with the four-year college for the most current and accurate information that will impact transfer to that institution.
+It is important for transfer students to remain in contact with the four-year college for the most current and accurate information that will impact transfer to that institution.

 Articulation Agreements are formal contracts signed between Eastern Iowa Community

 Colleges (EICC) and another institution.
 These agreements explain how (through an